meandmax/grunt-module/README.md

 }
 ```

-Use a grunt plugin like [grunt-bumpup](https://github.com/Darsain/grunt-bumpup) to update your project's version.
+Use a grunt plugin like [grunt-bumpup](https://github.com/Darsain/grunt-bumpup) to update your project's npm version.

 ## Running Tests